 The examples in this chapter are adapted from real sections of coast, but intended only to illustrate how new coastal access rights might be implemented in a range of situations.
-Each example features several of the common coastal scenarios discussed in chapters 7 and 8, to demonstrate the sort of approach we take in balancing the public and private interests in complex coastal situations.
+Each example features several of the common coastal scenarios discussed in chapters 7 and 8, to demonstrate how we intend to balance the public and private interests in complex coastal situations.